Why Pakistan's Christian TV channels keep a low profile | DW | 28.01.2021

 "The mainstream channels are aware that if they report about the plight of religious minorities in Pakistan, the right-wing groups will take to the streets, surround their offices, and even attack them.
 So, they avoid doing such things," he said, adding that only a few English-language media organizations report objectively about Christians and other religious minorities.

 "I am an elected member of parliament.
 Mainstream TV channels never bother to invite me to their talk shows.
-Pakistani Christians feel that the mainstream media is not sensitive toward their issues," said Thomas, a lawmaker.
+Pakistani Christians feel that the mainstream media is not sensitive toward their issues," said Jamshed Thomas, a Christian lawmaker for special parliamentary seats assigned to religious minorities.